jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > Some bitter o'er the flowers its bubbling venom flings.

-i can barely decipher what this means, but i do know the [river lethe](https://en.wikipedia.org/wiki/Lethe?useskin=vector): the river of forgetfulness in the greek underworld. drinking from the river causes complete forgetfulness — apparently shades of the dead were required to drink from the river and leave their memories behind in order to be reincarnated.
+I can barely decipher what this means, but I do know the [River Lethe](https://en.wikipedia.org/wiki/Lethe?useskin=vector): the river of forgetfulness in the Greek underworld.
+Drinking from the river causes complete forgetfulness — apparently shades of the dead were required to drink from the river and leave their memories behind in order to be reincarnated.

 ---